Mandate of an Amazon Kindle book description:

 The following three points will be about the opening line of a good book description.

 Do not leave the potential buyer in doubt about the genres and sub-genres of the title.
 Provide clear information about the book's category within the first sentence of the description.
 Make sure to use the same five genre indicators, as selected for the book when listed on Amazon to establish relevance.
-This will also increase the optimization level of the description for engines like A9 and Google.
+(If you are not certain of what I am referring here to, read no longer.
+Use the Contact us tab on the left side, to request information about strategic while relevent sub-genre indicators.
+I will tell you what they are, where they are and why they are important.)
+Establishing relevance will also increase the optimization level of the description for engines like A10 and Google.
+Contact me!
+I will check your book description to see if you have accomplished this task.

 Most authors are programmed to finalize their content with the all-important closing line that will only be read by a very few potential buyers.
 Bring the punch line to the top to knock out the competition.